TimoVerkroost/minor-watt-now/README.md

 ## Wishlist
 - [ ] Keep track of previeus collected data in a external database, to predict future power usage.
 - [ ] Be able, to add the event planning, to be able, to predict how what power zones need more power at a specific time (when a show with a lot of lights starts).
+- [ ] Safe messages in MongoDB database and edit in front-end.
+[See branche feat/mongodb](https://github.com/TimoVerkroost/minor-watt-now/tree/feat/mongodb)
+- [ ] Safe user keys from Pushover in MongoDB database and edit in front-end.
+[See branche feat/mongodb](https://github.com/TimoVerkroost/minor-watt-now/tree/feat/mongodb)

 ## Collaborators